 Lemon Essential Oil

-Derived from the peel of lemons, lemon essential oil is known for its citrusy scent and antibacterial properties.
+Derived from the peel of lemons, lemon essential oil is known for its citrusy scent properties.

 One of our favorite ways to repel fleas with lemon essential oil is by using a diffuser.

 As the diffuser spreads the scent throughout your home, fleas are repelled by the citrus scent, which should ideally keep them away from you.

 The reason we recommend diffusing is because lemon essential oil can be phototoxic, meaning it can cause skin sensitivity and irritation when exposed to sunlight.